 5. Click Download

 Click the download button to save the exported video instantly to your computer.

 Depending on your browser's Save settings, the video will either be saved straight to your Downloads folder, or a menu will appear so you can select where to save it.
 If the latter, choose a folder to save it to and click Save.

 You'll now have an mp4 copy of your video on your computer.

-If you have a Google / Gmail account, you can also use the Enable Sharing button to copy a share link for your video or embed it on a web page.
-This process will also save it to your Google Drive.
+You can also use the Enable Sharing button to copy a share link for your video or embed it on a web page.
 For more information see: sharing a video from Create.